apple/foundationdb/design/recovery-internals.md

 Once the master locks the cstate, it will recruit the still-alive tLogs from the previous generation for the benefit of faster recovery.
 The master gets the old tLogs’ interfaces from the READING_CSTATE phase and uses those interfaces to track which old tLog are still alive, the implementation of which is in `trackRejoins()`.

-Once the master gets enough tLogs, it calculates the knownCommittedVersion, which is the maximum durable version from the still-alive tLogs in the previous generation.
-The master will use the recruited tLogs to create a new `TagPartitionedLogSystem` for the new generation.
+Once the master gets enough tLogs, it calculates the known committed version (i.e., `knownCommittedVersion` in code). `knownCommittedVersion` is the highest version that a proxy tells a given tLog that it had durably committed on *all* tLogs.
+The master's is the maximum of all of that. `knownCommittedVersion` is  important, because it defines the lower bound of what version range of mutations need to be copied to the new generation.

+Later, the master will use the recruited tLogs to create a new `TagPartitionedLogSystem` for the new generation.

 Two situations may invalidate the calculated knownCommittedVersion: